 ........are currently very active and experienced in providing construction solutions of all kinds.
 They handle all areas related to manufactured homes, whether exterior or interior decor, fixtures, appliances and so forth.

-Basically, taking care of your mobile home involves going through the same processes similar to that of any other dwelling.
+Basically, taking care of your manufactured home involves going through the same processes similar to that of any other dwelling.
 But there are a few minor differences that you have to take note of.
 Most mobile homes, when installed on a permanent location, are left on their own frames, thus creating a crawl space beneath.
 As a result, this style of building them present unique maintenance challenges not seen in many wood frame dwellings.